 There is no shortage of nightlife options in Bangkok.
-From bars to clubs to streets filled with music and people.
+From bars and clubs to streets filled with music and people, the Bangkok nightlife is one of the best things to do in Thailand.
 Whatever you are looking for Bangkok has it.
 Here are just a few of the main options to choose from when thinking about how you would like to spend your night out.

 A) Khao San Road